Our Selection Process

 Review ProcessWith these criteria in mind, the selection committee begins the review process.

-Prior to gathering for two days of meetings, applications are divided amongst selection committee members and each member thoroughly reviews anywhere from 10-15 applications.
-Each committee member will review any materials submitted on line and has committed to viewing full length video if it is supplied with the application.
+Prior to gathering for the selection meeting in the Showcase host city, Philadelphia, applications are divided amongst selection committee members and each member thoroughly reviews anywhere from 15-30 applications.
+Each committee member will review any materials submitted online and has committed to viewing full length video if it is supplied with the application.

-The committee will then gather in the Showcase city and spend two full days reviewing applications as an entire group.
+The committee will then spend three full days reviewing applications as an entire group.
 On the first day, with a goal of reviewing every application, the committee recommends which companies move forward to the next day.
 The process is similar on day two but the committee generally spends more time with each application.
 Again, recommendations are made as to which companies move forward for a final vote.
-With a final group of applicants identified, each selection committee member votes for the 10 companies they feel should be offered a showcase.
+With a final group of applicants identified by the third day, each selection committee member votes for the 10 companies they feel should be offered a showcase.
 Companies are ranked based on how many votes they receive.

 Keep in mind this is a subjective and dynamic process.
 Each year can be very different based on the pool of applications received and the makeup of the selection committee.
 Regardless, the overarching criterion is that of quality and an overall balance or work represented.